utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 * Run a collection with its collection ID or path.
 * Send run results to Postman by default.
-* Supports log in and log out.
+* Supports sign in and sign out.
 * Check API definitions against configured API Governance and API Security rules

 ## Contents